Liverpool among key backers for proposals of big changes to English football including 18-team Premier League | Goal.com

 These would include the changing of rules, contracts, club ownership and the removal of the chief executive.
 Everton, West Ham and Southampton would make up the remainder of the teams given special status.

-But the Premier League has voiced its criticism of the plans, admitting some of the proposals could end up hurting English football.
+The Premier League has voiced its criticism of the plans, claiming some of the proposals could end up hurting English football.

 "Both the Premier League and The FA support a wide-ranging discussion on the future of the game, including its competition structures, calendar and overall financing particularly in light of the effects of Covid-19," a statement released on Sunday read.